-

 What Did Jack Do?

-Read more: What Did Jack Do?David Lynch, as hard-boiled noir detective, interrogates a fugitive monkey suspected of murder in a crime of passion.
-As if fished from a opium dream, yet fitting the P. Marlowe canon perfectly, it takes a Lynch to restore one’s faith in film as medium, its capabilities as an art form, transforming into something mysterious, illuminating,…
+Read more: What Did Jack Do?A hard-boiled noir detective interrogates a fugitive monkey suspected of murder in a crime of passion.
+As if fished from a opium dream, yet fitting the P. Marlowe canon perfectly, it takes a Lynch to restore one’s faith in film as medium, its capabilities as an art form, transforming into something mysterious, illuminating, worthy of…

 -